Quad-SMU

 Control

 For SPI data isolation.
-I like the Silicon Labs Si86xx series parts.
-For this design the 6 channel part with 5 signals in one direction and one return signal will do: Si8661. had supply issues until late 2022, the ADUM261 is a substitute, but needs an SOIC-16W wide footprint.
+I use the Silicon Labs Si86xx series parts.
+For this design the 6 channel part with 5 signals in one direction and one return signal will do: Si8661.
+A second package will be a spare in case other pins need to be communicated.

 case1